 Get fee-free remortgage advice from our partners at L&C. Use the online remortgage finder or speak to an advisor today.

-Mortgage rates on a 2 year fixed rate mortgage are down this month compared to last month when Barclays offered a 2 year fixed rate mortgage at 4.11% for purchases and First Direct offered a rate of 4.13% for remortgages.
-This is excluding the rate of 3.99% that TSB offered last month, which is no longer available, as this was only available as a product transfer to existing customers.
+With mortgage rates under 4% available on a 2 year fixed rate mortgages again, mortgage rates are down this month compared to last month when Halifax offered a 2 year fixed rate mortgage at 4.06% for purchases and Santander offered a rate of 4.12% for remortgages.

-The best rates on 10 year fixed rate mortgages remain the same as last month for purchases and remortgages.
+The best rates on 10 year fixed rate mortgages remain the same as last month for purchases while the best rate on remortgages is slightly better than last month when Santander offered a rate of 4.60%.

-The best mortgage rates on a variable rate mortgage has improved compared to last month when the best rate on offer was Bath Building Society’s 3.35% discount for 2 years at 4.44%.
+The best mortgage rates on a variable rate mortgage is the same as last month.
 But bear in mind, the rate you’ll pay on a variable rate mortgage can go up or down.

 Yes.
 If your current mortgage deal ends in the next 6 months, and certainly if it ends in the next 3 months, you should start the remortgage process now to secure a rate.
 You can then use L&C’s Rate Check service to keep the rate under review in case a better rate comes up before you need to switch.